The Lord of the Rings: The Two Towers: Plot

 Awakening from a dream of Gandalf fighting the Balrog in Moria, (Note: As depicted in The Lord of the Rings: The Fellowship of the Ring) Frodo Baggins finds himself, along with Samwise Gamgee, lost in the Emyn Muil near Mordor.
-They discover that they are being tracked by Gollum, a former bearer of the One Ring.
+They discover they are being pursued by Gollum, a former bearer of the One Ring.
 Capturing Gollum, Frodo takes pity and allows him to guide them into Mordor, despite Sam's reservations.

 Aragorn, Legolas, and Gimli pursue a band of Uruk-hai to save their companions Merry and Pippin, entering the kingdom of Rohan.
 The Uruk-hai are ambushed by a group of Rohirrim, allowing Merry and Pippin to escape into Fangorn Forest.
 Meeting Aragorn's group, Rohirrim leader Éomer explains that he has been exiled with his men by Rohan's king, Théoden, who is under the control of Saruman and his servant Gríma Wormtongue. Éomer believes Merry and Pippin were killed during the raid but leaves the group with two horses.
-In Fangorn, Aragorn's group encounters Gandalf, who, after dying in battle fighting the Balrog, was resurrected as Gandalf the White to help save Middle-earth.
+In Fangorn, Aragorn's group confronts Gandalf, who, after killing the Balrog at the cost of his own life, was revived to help save Middle-earth.

-Gandalf leads the trio to Rohan's capital, Edoras, freeing Théoden from Saruman's control.
-Aragorn prevents Théoden from executing Wormtongue, who flees.
-Saruman's knowledge reaches Helm's Deep, and Théoden evacuates the citizens there as Saruman sends an army of Uruk-hai to destroy them.
-Gandalf seeks Éomer and his followers to support their king.
+Gandalf leads the trio to Rohan's capital, Edoras, and frees Théoden from Saruman's control.
+Aragorn stops Théoden from executing Wormtongue, who flees.
+Théoden evacuates the citizens to Helm's Deep as Saruman sends an army of Uruk-hai to intercept them.
+Gandalf seeks Éomer and his followers to urge them to support their king.
 Aragorn connects with Théoden's niece, Éowyn, who becomes infatuated with him.
 When Saruman's Warg-riding Orcs attack the refugees, Aragorn falls and is presumed dead, but he has visions of Arwen before being found by his horse, Brego.
-He rides to Helm's Deep, witnessing Saruman's army approaching the fortress.
+He rides to Helm's Deep as Saruman's army approaches the fortress.

-In Rivendell, Arwen is told by her father, Elrond, that Aragorn will not return.
+In Rivendell, Arwen is told by her father, Elrond, that Aragorn will not come back.
 He reminds her that if she remains in Middle-earth, she will outlive Aragorn by thousands of years, and she reluctantly departs for Valinor.
-Elrond is contacted by Galadriel of Lothlórien, who convinces him that the Elves should honor their alliance to men, and they dispatch a company of Elves to Helm's Deep.
+Elrond is contacted by Galadriel of Lothlórien, who convinces him that the Elves should honour their alliance to men, and they dispatch a company of Elves to Helm's Deep.